micksatana/line-api-cli-nodejs/README.md

 ### Add a rich menu

 First you need to prepare a data file and an image file for rich menu.
-After you have those in your project directory, you can run the following command to add a rich menu.
+After you have those in your project directory, you can run `richmenu` command with `add` operation to add a rich menu.

 ```
 richmenu add